Introduction to Azure Storage

 Objects in Blob storage can be accessed from anywhere in the world via HTTP or HTTPS.
 Users or client applications can access blobs via URLs, the Azure Storage REST API, Azure PowerShell, Azure CLI, or an Azure Storage client library.
 The storage client libraries are available for multiple languages, including .NET, Java, Node.js, Python, PHP, and Ruby.

-For more information about Blob storage, see Introduction to object storage on Azure.
+For more information about Blob storage, see Introduction to Blob storage.

 Azure Files enables you to set up highly available network file shares that can be accessed by using the standard Server Message Block (SMB) protocol.
 That means that multiple VMs can share the same files with both read and write access.
 You can also read the files using the REST interface or the storage client libraries.